 See page 42 of Secret Brighton to find out more.

 Thanks for playing!
 Stay safe.

 Psst!
 Don’t have a copy of the book and would like a signed gift-wrapped copy?
-Drop me an email!
+You can buy it from my online shop, here.
+Just let me know in the notes if you’d like it signed and wrapped.
 If you live in Brighton, I’ll even deliver it for free.